 Kris Sims is the B.C.
 Director of the Canadian Taxpayers Federation.

-Kris is one of our Thought Leaders.
+Kris is one of our contributors.
 For interview requests, click here.

 © Troy Media